Joseph Zada: Career

 His first notable acting role was as Toby in the 2019 comedy drama Bilched.
 The film was directed by his father Jeremy and starred his brother Hal.
+In 2023, he played the lead role of Dan in the crime documentary film The Speedway Murders.
 He later appeared as Daniel in several episodes of Australian political drama series Total Control, at the start of the third season.
 In 2025, Zada starred in the Stan series Invisible Boys as Charlie Roth.
 The series follows the challenges of teens in Geraldton following the Australian Marriage Law Postal Survey, a survey designed to gauge the level of support for same-sex marriage in the country.
 The Guardian stated that Zada, along with co-stars Joe Klocek, Aydan Calafiore and Zach Blampied, played the roles with "depth and complexity".

 In May 2024, it was announced that Zada would star in the television adaptation of the 2014 young adult novel We Were Liars by E. Lockhart in the role of Johnny Sinclair, a cousin of main character Cadence.
 The series released on Amazon Prime Video on June 18, 2025.
 In October 2024, it was announced that Zada would appear as Cal Trask in the Netflix series East of Eden, an adaptation of the 1952 John Steinbeck novel of the same name.
 The series is set to be released in 2026.

 In April 2025, it was announced that Zada would star as Haymitch Abernathy in the Lionsgate film The Hunger Games: Sunrise on the Reaping, based on the best-selling prequel novel to The Hunger Games of the same name.
 Zada was announced in the role with Whitney Peak, who will play Lenore Dove Baird, Haymitch's girlfriend.
 Lionsgate co-president Erin Westerman said in a statement: "After auditioning hundreds of gifted performers from around the world, these two stood out—not just for their talent, but for the emotional truth they brought to these iconic roles."
 Westerman continued: "The Hunger Games franchise has long been a launching pad for remarkable young actors, and Jo and Whitney carry that legacy forward with incredible heart, depth, and fire."
+In December 2025, Zada was named Breakthrough Actor of the Year by GQ Australia magazine.